 All the sentences above have the same meaning, after ‘in spite of ‘or ‘despite’ we need to use a noun or a pronoun.
 So I changed the word ‘expensive’ to ‘the cost’, also notice the position of the comma.
 Punctuation is a key point here too.

-‘The government should take steps to stop global warming or the environment will not be able to recover’
+‘The government should take steps to tackle pollution or the environment will not be able to recover’

-1. Unless the government takes steps to stop global warming, the environment will not be able to recover.
+1. Unless the government takes steps to stop pollution, the environment will not be able to recover.

-2. Providing that the government takes steps to stop global warming, the environment will recover.
+2. Providing that the government takes steps to stop pollution, the environment will recover.

-3. As long as the government takes steps to stop global warming, the environment will recover.
+3. As long as the government takes steps to stop pollution, the environment will recover.

-4. The environment will recover, as long as the government takes steps to stop global warming.
+4. The environment will recover, as long as the government takes steps to stop pollution.